 measure field strength, in combination with a set of attenuators and

 a high-resolution field strength meter (with a linear or logarithmic scale)

-could be selected directly from the CU.
+could be operated directly from the RCU.
 Additionally,

 the field strength meter could be switch from a logarithmic scale to

-a linear one, giving a much better resolution in close proximity of the
+a linear one, giving a much better dynamic range in close proximity of the

 The entire system was designed in such a way that it could be